jochasinga/gevent-intro/README.md

 pip install -r requirements.txt

 ```
-Note that without a `virtualenv`, the packages will be installed to your OS's Python main site packages and will also likely work.
+Note that without a `virtualenv`, the packages will be installed to your OS's Python main site packages directory and will also be likely to work.

 ###Concurrency and Parallelism###
 To get the terminologies out of the way, first let's understand these two synonymous yet different concepts.